R&B

 Builders, Not Appendices (1940s–Present)

-Missy Elliott summarized the disparity: 'A lot of people don't know a lot of records that I've written or produced...
-I always said if a man would have done half the records that I've done we would know about it.'
+The business barriers persisted longer.
+Sylvia Rhone became the first African-American woman to run a major label when she took over Elektra Records in 1994.
+By then, women had been shaping R&B for 45 years—as singers, as songwriters, as producers, as arrangers—but the executive suites remained largely closed.
+Missy Elliott summarized the disparity in a 2016 Billboard interview: 'A lot of people don't know a lot of records that I've written or produced...
+I always said if a man would have done half the records that I've done we would know about it.
+But we don't know all the records I've done for other artists.'

 Aretha Franklin